Meat pie (Australia and New Zealand): Australia

+New Zealand

+Big Ben Pies have been making pies since 1969 in Auckland, New Zealand and sells 13 million pies per year.

 In 1977, during the time that American fast food restaurants moved into New Zealand, Progressive Enterprises created Georgie Pie, a fast food restaurant with a menu based on meat pies.
-The pies were batch made and frozen at Progressive's Mangere plant.
+The pies were batch made and frozen at Progressive's Māngere plant.
 The first Georgie Pie restaurant opened in Kelston, Auckland, and at its peak in the mid-1990s had become a chain of 32 restaurants across New Zealand.
 However, after a major expansion, Georgie Pie became uneconomic to run and was eventually sold to McDonald's New Zealand in 1996.
 The last restaurant at Mission Bay, Auckland, closed in 1998.
 In June 2013, McDonald's started a trial relaunch of Georgie Pie, selling one flavour of pie (Steak Mince 'n' Cheese) through eleven of its restaurants in Auckland and Hamilton.